THE LILAC ZONE (Now being updated again!)

 'Zhuravlik Origami' (Origami Crane)

 'Tatiana Day' - This lilac is relatively new, originating as a bud mutation of 'Mulatka' in 2013.
-That being the case, I suppose that I should not be surprised that I am attracted to it!
+Given that 'Mulatka' is one of my favorites, I suppose that I should not be surprised that I am attracted to it!
 The blooms appear to exhibit a remarkable color of gold and peach.
 A friend of mine in Russia has said that the photos really do not do it justice in regards to its unique beauty.
 Of course, it is not available in the United States.
 Hopefully someday it will make its way to the U.S.!

 'Skromnitsa' - This is a super pale pink Russian lilac that exhibits such a unique and beautiful hue from a distance.
 I saw a lilac similar in color in a private collection that was labeled as Russian in origin but the color of the bloom did not comport to the name on the plant label.
 In trying to determine which cultivar it may be, it was suggested that it could be 'Skromnitsa' by a Russian friend of mine.
 We will likely never know if it truly is, but if that is what 'Skromnitsa' looks like, I would love to have it as part of my collection!